PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

 5. The _SpatialToolbox_ folder inside of the _SpatialToolbox-Mac-Interns_ folder will need to be moved to sit directly in the _Documents_ folder, regardless of download method.
 If this folder is not in the correct spot, the connection will not be properly established.

-## Visual Studio / Visual Studio Code
+## Step 5.
+Visual Studio / Visual Studio Code
 Visual Studio and Visual Studio Code are integrated development environments for editing code.
 Windows users should download and install Visual Studio; it comes with two add-ins that are required for the Spatial Edge Server to run correctly.
 Mac users don't need do this step if they already have a code editor, otherwise, it's reccomended they install the lightweight Visual Studio Code to assist with this project.

 ### Windows Users -- Install Visual Studio: